vastgroup/vast-tools/README.md

-Although you can specify two fastq files to vast-tools in a 'paired-end' format, the program treats both mates independently because of trimming, but will not double count the any trim or mate pair more than once.
+Although you can specify two fastq files to vast-tools in a 'paired-end' format, the program treats both mates independently because of trimming, but will not double count the any trim or mate pair more than once  (see above).
 Reads must be given to the program such that `vast-tools align fwd-mate_1.fq.gz rev-mate_2.fq.gz` refers to two fastq files of identical line number where Read1 from file_1 is mated to Read1 from file_2.
 NOTE: if reads are downloaded from SRA as sra files, use ``fastq-dump --split-file ./sample.sra`` to generate separate fastq files for each paired-end (plus a third file with unmatched mates).